-Your mental health describes your emotional wellbeing – how you think and feel, and how you deal with everyday stresses.
+Mental health describes your emotional wellbeing – how you think and feel, and how you deal with everyday stresses.
 It’s just as important as your physical health.
-Like your physical health, it can get better or worse and change as your situation changes.
+And like your physical health, it can get better or worse as your situation changes.

-Mental health problems in older adults are very common, although different types affect different numbers of people.
-Depression is the most common, affecting around one in four older people, and as many as two in five people living in care homes.
+You may not experience poor mental health as you get older.
+But if you do, you’re not alone.
+Mental health problems are very common, although different types affect different numbers of people.
+Depression is the most common, affecting around one in five older people.
 Anxiety affects around one in 10 older people.

-As you get older, painful events or changes in your situation may make you more vulnerable to low mood, depression and anxiety, and other mental health conditions.
+As you get older, painful events or changes in your situation may affect your mental health and make you more vulnerable to problems, such as depression or anxiety.
 For example:

 - ill health